-Voting on any matter is by show of hands.
+Voting on any matter is by show of hands or such other visible or audible means as the Chair determines.

-60. Procedure For A Division
+60. Procedure For a Division

-- 60.1 Immediately prior to, or immediately after the vote has been taken, and before the next item of business has commenced, a Councillor may call for a division. - 60.2 When a division is called for, the vote already taken must be treated as set aside and the division shall decide the question, motion or amendment. - 60.3 When a division is called for, the Chair must: - 60.3.1 first ask each Councillor wishing to vote in the affirmative to raise a hand and, upon such request being made, each Councillor wishing to vote in the affirmative must raise one of his or her hands.
-The Chair must then state, and the Chief Executive Officer or any authorised officer must record, the names of those Councillors voting in the affirmative; and - 60.3.2 then ask each Councillor wishing to vote in the negative to raise a hand and, upon such request being made, each Councillor wishing to vote in the negative must raise one of his or her hands.
+- 60.1 Immediately prior to, or immediately after the vote has been taken, and before the next item of business has commenced, a Councillor may call for a division. - 60.2 When a division is called for, the vote already taken must be treated as set aside and the division shall decide the question, motion, or amendment. - 60.3 When a division is called for, the Chair must: - 60.3.1 first ask each Councillor wishing to vote in the affirmative to raise a hand and, upon such request being made, each Councillor wishing to vote in the affirmative must raise one of their hands or otherwise signify their support in a manner recognised by the Chair.
+The Chair must then state, and the Chief Executive Officer or any authorised officer must record, the names of those Councillors voting in the affirmative; and - 60.3.2 then ask each Councillor wishing to vote in the negative to raise a hand and, upon such request being made, each Councillor wishing to vote in the negative must raise one of their hands or otherwise signify their support in a manner recognised by the Chair.
 The Chair must then state, and the Chief Executive Officer or any authorised officer must record, the names of those Councillors voting in the negative.